Professional elitism is alive and well in far too many startups, businesses, associations and larger organizations.

 This elitism takes many different forms.
 Often, it is communicated both subtly, as well as overtly.
 Unfortunately, this mindset enables and embeds elitist professional habits into organizational culture.
 Over time, elitism creates barriers to cross-functional workplace communication and collaboration.

-Consequently, professional elitism impacts the quality of workplace output.
+Consequently, professional elitism impacts the quality of workplace output and outcomes.
 Subsequently, the organization becomes a factory where everyone is working full-time, but only producing at half capacity.
 If that much.